-- 1. Roberts and Zweig.
-Literature An Introduction to Reading and Writing.
-6th Ed.
-Longman. - 2.
+- 1. Kirszner and Mandell.
+Portable Literature: Reading, Reacting, Writing.
+9th Ed.
+Cengage Learning. (electronic copy; available through Blackboard) - 2.
 Collegiate Dictionary (such as Merriam Webster Collegiate Dictionary) - 3.
-Any other text not mentioned here will be given to the students in class. - 4.
-Suggested: Hacker.
-A Writer's Reference.
-8th Ed.
-Bedford/St. Martin's.
+Any other text not mentioned here will be given to the students in class.